One killed as avalanche engulfs skiers after volcano erupts at Japanese resort

 TOKYO: One man was killed and at least 11 people injured, some critically, when rocks from an erupting volcano rained down on skiers at a mountain resort in central Japan on Tuesday and an avalanche soon after the eruption engulfed about a dozen skiers.

-Six of those trapped were members of Japan's Ground Self Defence Force (SDF) engaged in winter training manoeuvres, Defence Minister Itsunori Onodera said.
+Seven of those struck by rocks were members of Japan's Ground Self Defence Force (SDF) engaged in winter training manoeuvres, the Ministry of Defence said in a statement.

-All were rescued but most were injured and one of them later died, the Defence Ministry said.

-Japanese media reported that at least 12 people were injured, many apparently hit by volcanic rocks.
+Japanese media said at least 12 people were injured, many apparently hit by volcanic rocks.
 Two were critically injured and three seriously, national broadcaster NHK said.

 One person was trapped in the avalanche for some time before being dug out by rescuers, who included SDF members.